shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 1. Repeat the same steps for the **States** and **Countries** tables.

    We need to merge these queries.
 And visual query comes with the option to use Power Query editor.
-Let’s use this, since we are familiar with this.
+Let’s use this since we are familiar with this.

 4. From the menu in Visual query editor, select the **Open in popup** icon (towards the right).
 You will be navigated to Power Query editor.